-Request for Change of Faculty Adviser: Students have the option to request a change in Faculty Adviser by submitting a written request to the Campus Coordinator for Nursing Program/s.
+Request for Change of Faculty Adviser: Students have the option to request a change in Faculty Adviser by submitting a written request to the Director for Undergraduate Nursing Education.

 Consult with your assigned adviser to learn how best to communicate with him/her throughout the year.
 Some options may include: